RITlug/teleirc/README.md

 In order to use this bridge, you will need several pieces of information.
 This guide is broken up into Telegram, teleirc, and IRC sections.

+On an ArchLinux based distro, teleirc can be installed [from the AUR](https://aur.archlinux.org/packages/teleirc/).
+You will still need to follow the configuration steps from below.
+If you install from the AUR, teleirc's files will be located at `/var/lib/teleirc` and teleirc can be managed via systemd.

 ### Telegram

 For the Telegram side, you will need to create a new Telegram bot that will sit inside your Telegram group.
 You will need to do a little configuration and information gathering with the bot.